DanHodgson12/Sumerata-Designs/README.md

 ## Tools Testing

 * [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/)
-  * Google Chomr DevTools was used throughout the development process to test, exlpore and make changes to the HTML and CSS of the webpage.
+  * Google Chrome DevTools was used throughout the development process to test, exlpore and make changes to the HTML and CSS of the webpage.

+* Responsiveness
+  * [Responsive Design Checker](https://www.responsivedesignchecker.com/) was used to check responsiveness across a variety of devices and screen sizes.
+  * [Am I Responsive?](https://ui.dev/amiresponsive) was used to check responsiveness across different screen sizes and generate the mockup final image.
+  * [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used to check responsiveness across different screen sizes during the development and testing phases.

+## Manual Testing

 # Finished Product